 - facilitating travel by public transport to places with high trip density (including the CBD, the Airport, and large suburban district centres); and

-- providing better coordination across modes and between separate routes, thus enhancing the “network effect”.
+- providing better coordination across modes and between separate routes, thus enhancing the “network effect” so essential for a high quality public transport service.

 The network effect